jaerrib/maerstanas/rules/terms.md

 This document is intended to list the various Anglo-Saxon (Old English) gameplay terms associated with **Mǽrstánas**.

-## heorr
+heorr (*pl.* heorras)

-*plural* heorras

-"hinge", refers to the connection a stone has with an adjacent stone or with the edge of the board
+: "hinge", refers to the connection a stone has with an adjacent stone or with the edge of the board

-## frǽcenes
+frǽcenes

-"danger, peril", the state of having four hinges; stones may not be played where they would be in this state or would cause any adjacent stones to be in this state
+: "danger, peril", the state of having four hinges; stones may not be played where they would be in this state or would cause any adjacent stones to be in this state

-## freóndlíc heorr
+freóndlíc heorr (*pl.* freóndlíc heorras)

-*plural* freóndlíc heorras

-"friendly hinge", these are used in calculating each player's score
+: "friendly hinge", these are used in calculating each player's score

-## mǽrstán
+mǽrstán (*pl.* mǽrstánas)

-*plural* mǽrstánas

-"boundary stone", the game derives its name from this term because of the adjacent nature in which stones are scored
+: "boundary stone", the game derives its name from this term because of the adjacent nature in which stones are scored

-## stán
+stán (*pl.* stánas)

-*plural* stánas

-"stone", the game is literally played with stones of different colors
+: "stone", the game is literally played with stones of different colors

-## tæfl
+tæfl

-"board", used for playing Mǽrstánas similar to the one used in the game of Hnefetafl
+: "board", used for playing Mǽrstánas similar to the one used in the game of Hnefetafl

-## Þorn**
+Þorn

-"thorn" or "Thor" rune, associated with brute force
+: "thorn" or "Thor" rune, associated with brute force

-## Þunor-stán
+Þunor-stán

-"thunder-stone", so named because of its devastating power when placed next to adjacent stones
+: "thunder-stone", so named because of its devastating power when placed next to adjacent stones